Irish Naval Service: Ships

-Other assets
+Other equipment

-The Naval Service also operates smaller training vessels and rigid-hulled inflatable boats.
+The Naval Service also operates smaller training vessels, rigid-hulled inflatable boats and motor launches.
+The latter includes the Fionnghuala, an NSR vessel used for maritime security, search and rescue and training.

-Air assets to support naval patrols are provided by the Air Corps with their two CASA CN-235 maritime patrol aircraft and AW139 helicopters operated from Casement Aerodrome, Baldonnel, County Dublin.
+Air assets to support naval patrols are provided by the Air Corps with their two Airbus C295 maritime patrol aircraft and AW139 helicopters operated from Casement Aerodrome, Baldonnel, County Dublin.